Generic name: nitroprusside [ nye-troe-PRUS-ide ]

-Brand Name: Nitropress
+Brand names: Nipride RTU, Nitropress

 What is nitroprusside?

-Nitroprusside is used to treat congestive heart failure and life-threatening high blood pressure (hypertension).
-Nitroprusside is also used to keep blood pressure low during a surgery.
+Nitroprusside is a vasodilator that is used to treat congestive heart failure and life-threatening high blood pressure (hypertensive crisis).

 Nitroprusside may also be used for purposes other than those listed in this medication guide.

 Nitroprusside is given by a healthcare provider.
 Your vital signs will be watched closely while you are receiving nitroprusside.

 Before taking this medicine